dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/settings-v2.2.0.md

 **Parameters**

-`runtimeSettings` : a JSON string that specifies the runtime settings or one of the built-in `runtimeSettings` templates.
-The following shows the built-in templates:
+`runtimeSettings` : a JSON string that specifies the runtime settings or one of the built-in `runtimeSettings` templates which include

 | Name | Description |
 |:-:|:-:|